Nparooei/Propine/README.md

 ##

-I have created the solution in typescript and tried to make it a modular design .
+I have created the solution in typescript and tried to make it a modular design.

-it has diffrent modules
+it has different modules

   **constants and interfaces ---> types & constants declaration**